mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 The most complete one for me seemed to Caveman2.
 It also sets up configuration, and creates test and production environments.
 But the documentation situation is worst for Caveman2 (and/or <a href="http://8arrow.org/ningle/" class="link">Ningle</a> which Caveman2 is based on).
 I really had a hard time finding things.
 The other framework documentations are better.
 However, since the frameworks for a large part glue together libraries it is possible to look at the documentation for those libraries directly.
 The documantation for Hunchentoot server, cl-who, Spinneret, etc. are sufficiently complete.

 The web application we will be developing during this blog post is based on an old web page design of mine that I'd like to revive.
 The web application will include some static pages that are based on Markdown and are loaded from the file system.
 Also the web application will include a blog feature that allows to write blog posts as either HTML or Markdown files that are converted on the fly to HTML before presenting them.
+It is meant as an example and it shows a workflow of test-driven development that is excercised during the development.

 The application started out with Caveman2, because it seemed to be the most complete framework.
 But due to the lack of documentation for the framework itself and also for Clack some refactorings were conducted quite early in development where pretty much all of Caveman2 was removed.

 So the web application is based on the following libraries (web application relevant only):

-- plain Hunchentoot (replaced Clack)
+- plain <a href="https://edicl.github.io/hunchentoot" class="link">Hunchentoot</a> (replaced Clack)
 - <a href="https://github.com/joaotavora/snooze" class="link">Snooze</a> REST routing library.
 This library is implemented with plain CLOS and hence can be easily unit tested.
 I didn't find this easily possible with any other routing definitions of the other frameworks.
 We'll see later how this works.
 - a simple self-made MVC like structure
 - <a href="https://notabug.org/cage/cl-i18n" class="link">cl-i18n</a> internationalization library (I've tried a few others.
 You'll see later why I did stick with this one)